If your organization doesn’t have a matching gifts fundraising strategy, you’re missing out on easy money.

 In addition to promoting your matching gifts program via email, social media, etc, here are three easy tactics to try:

-- Highlight your matching gifts during IRL during events.
+- Highlight your matching gifts during events.
 Explain the power (and simplicity) of matching gifts while onstage, and don’t forget to follow up with event guests afterward to remind them to complete the process.

 - Promote matching gifts during peer-to-peer fundraisers.
 Include matching gifts in your P2P promotions and give fundraisers resources that they can share on their campaign pages, too.